JeanCASPAR/Raytracer/README.md

 * **RANDOM** if you want this:
 ![Three big spheres on a green and white checker-textured plane, the first one is made of glass, the second of metal and the last one of a lambertian material.
 There are a lot of moving or fixed small lambertian, metal of glass spheres around.](./images/random.png)
 The black point are points where the max depth is too small.
-Blur represents "moving" balls, though it may to pronounced sometimes.
+Blur represents "moving" balls, though it may too pronounced sometimes.